alebremu/proteomics-sample-metadata/docs/introduction.rst

 The following use cases can be defined for the format:

 - Capturing the experimental design of a proteomics experiment, particularly the relationship between the samples analyzed and the instrument files generated during data acquisition in the laboratory.
-This use case is essential to establish a clear understanding of the data acquisition process.
-- Capturing the experimental design of a proteomics experiment, particularly the relationship between the samples analyzed and the instrument files generated during data acquisition in the laboratory.
-This use case is essential to establish a clear understanding of the data acquisition process.
 - Capturing sample metadata, including information on the source and any treatments applied that could affect data analysis.
-This information is crucial in interpreting the results of the experiment.
 - Providing comprehensive metadata for instrument files, so that users can have a general understanding of how the data was acquired.
-This use case is important in ensuring the validity and reliability of the results of data analysis.

 Specifications
 ---------------------